Best Western Plus Hawthorne Terrace Hotel

 After many renovations, the ball park now houses many different modern amenities like the two-level Bull Pen Sports Bar – featuring a full range of food and drink options while fans enjoy the game.
 Come cheer on the Sox this summer at US Cellular Field.

-Enjoy a quick 60-second ride to the 103rd floor, for an incredible view of the city from the 1,353-foot-high Skydeck.
+Today, visitors enjoy a quick, 60-second ride to the 103rd floor for an incredible view of the city from the 1,353-foot-high Skydeck.
 Each year, more than one million tourists visit the Skydeck.
-The glass bottom skyboxes allow visitors to look through the floor to the city below.
-Recharge for another fun day in the Windy City, in the comfortable accommodations of Best Western hotels.

 Embrace the winter and have fun at Chicago's top attraction.
 Make your way to the Chicago Navy Pier for the Winter WonderFest at Navy Pier.
 This month-long December event offers plenty to do for the entire family.
 Lace up your ice skates for fun at the Chicago Blackhawks Indoor Ice Skating Rink, ride the fast-paced Himalaya or check out the action in the Glacier Run Simulator.
 Festival-goers love the Winter Wing Glider, Tinsel Tunnels, Arctic Wonder Obstacle Course, Gumball Bouncer, Matterhorn Climb and Slide, Slippery Snowflake Slide and the Holiday Howdy Horse.